-On accepting the invitation from the BHA to become a distinguished supporter of Humanism, he wrote:
+On accepting the invitation from Humanists UK to become a Patron of Humanism, he wrote:

 In July 2009 he was one of the eminent scientists and educators calling for vital changes to the proposed science curriculum for primary schools in England in a letter to Secretary of State for Children, Schools and Families.